What is a Backflow Valve?

 You may be surprised to know that your sewer line can backup into your home even if you are not actively using it.
 We had a client who was on vacation when the sewer line backed up from the main sewer in the street.
 This created an awful mess and an unwelcome expense.
 There was extensive damage inside the home as well as the furnishings.
 A Backflow Valve will prevent this type of scenario.

-Please note that most homes will not need a Backflow Valve, but some do.
+Please note that not all homes will not need a Backflow Valve, but some do.
 Per the City of San Jose, “A building needs backwater valve protection if the floor elevation of the lowest plumbing fixture in the building is less than one foot above the next upstream manhole cover of the public or private sewer system.”
 See Preventing Sewer Backups, City of San Jose.

 Note/Tip: Do not attach an insecticide or fertilizer sprayer to your garden hose unless you also have a backflow preventer installed in line with the hose.